OHDSI/webapi-wiki/Security-Configuration.md

 ## Authentication Configuration

 By default, security is disabled for WebAPI.
-This guide will provide an overview to enable security and go through the various options for securing the REST endpoints.
-This guide will assume you have read through the [[WebAPI Installation Guide]] and are familiar with modifying your `settings.xml` to configure the application.
+This guide will provide an overview of how to enable security and go through the various options for securing the REST endpoints.
+This guide assumes you have read through the [[WebAPI Installation Guide]] and are familiar with modifying your `settings.xml` to configure the application.

 ### Enable Security & Secure Socket Layer (SSL)